SithuSoe04/cse15l-lab-reports/labreport2/labreport2.md

 # Lab Report 2 - Servers and Bugs

 ## Part 1 - Creating a Web Server
 The following code has been copied from the starter code provided in Week 2.
 This file essentially allows us to host a web server on our local computer!
+It is stored inside a file named Server.java.
 ```
 import java.io.IOException;
 import java.io.OutputStream;